-The agreement provides for a severance payment in the event of termination without cause based on a notice period equal to twelve months, plus four weeks per completed year of service from February 14, 2022 up to a maximum of 18 months.
-The amount of severance payable to Mr. Lawrence with respect to the notice period would be based on his current salary, plus the average of his last three years' annual bonus payments.
+In the event of termination without cause, the agreement provides for a severance payment of 12 months plus four weeks per completed year of service from February 14, 2022 up to a maximum of 18 months.
+The amount of severance payable to Mr. Lawrence would be based on his current salary, plus the average of his last three years' annual bonus payments.
 In addition, his Special Compensation entitlements would continue to be granted and vest as if he had not been terminated by the Company.
 The agreement also contains non-competition, mitigation and confidentiality provisions binding on Mr. Lawrence.
 The agreement does not contain any provision for additional payments upon a change of control.

-The estimated incremental payments to Mr. Lawrence that would have been triggered had he been terminated without cause on November 30, 2023 would have totaled approximately \$2,493,365.
+The estimated incremental payments to Mr. Lawrence that would have been triggered had he been terminated without cause on November 30, 2024 would have totaled approximately \$1,492,813.

-If a change of control of the Company had occurred on November 30, 2023 and if Mr. Lawrence's stock options and RSUs were not replaced with comparable awards, his previously unvested awards would have vested, resulting in potential incremental value of \$1,539,902 for a total of \$4,033,268 if he had been terminated as a result of the change of control.
+If a change of control of the Company had occurred on November 30, 2024 and if Mr. Lawrence's stock options and RSUs were not replaced with comparable awards, his previously unvested awards would have vested, resulting in potential incremental value of \$3,950,898 for a total of \$5,443,711 if he had been terminated as a result of the change of control.